aliyun/alibabacloud-servicemesh-api/README.md

-# The Istio API definitions provided by Alibabacloud Service Mesh (ASM)
+# The Istio API definitions provided by Alibaba Cloud Service Mesh (ASM)

-This repository is the Istio API definitions provided by Alibabacloud Service Mesh (ASM), which is compatible with [istio/api](https://github.com/istio/api).
+This repository is the Istio API definitions provided by Alibaba Cloud Service Mesh (ASM), which is compatible with [istio/api](https://github.com/istio/api).

 Below is derived from istio community README.